tbrosman/hxmath/readme.md

 ## What it is

 A game-oriented math library for the Haxe language using abstracts instead of classes to take advantage of Haxe's structural subtyping and maximize compatibility with existing libraries.
+Specifically, (most of) the abstracts are compatible with OpenFL's existing math structures: just cast to the abstract type, no copying necessary!

 ## Project Status

-This project is in very early concept stages.
-That said, most of the structures are useable, but subject to change.
-The underlying shapes will remain the same though as the goal is to maintain maximum (within reason) compatibility with OpenFL.
+hxmath is at a reasonably stable point where the structures work consistently and have test coverage.
+There are additional features planned, but for the most part the 2D math portion will not change from this point on.

+You can get the latest stable release on haxelib: http://lib.haxe.org/p/hxmath

 ## Features